-Among more than 4,000 expected visitors will be professionals representing leading brands such as Sainsbury’s, ASOS and Next, as well as VIPs including the Lord-Lieutenant of Rutland and High Sheriff of Leicestershire.
+Among more than 4,000 expected visitors will be professionals representing leading brands such as Sainsbury’s, ASOS and Next, as well as VIPs including the Lord-Lieutenant of Rutland.

 The inspiring array of work from students in both the Faculty of Arts, Design and Humanities and the Faculty of Technology will be exhibited across a number of campus venues, including the landmark Vijay Patel Building.